 Herbs that grow in the same pot or container should be able to thrive on the same amount of water.

-As for nutrients, however, they shouldn’t be competing for them.
+As for nutrients, however, they shouldn’t have to compete.

 In general, herbs don’t need a lot of nutrients because they don’t end up fruiting.
-So, using rich soil and frequently amending it would usually prevent your herbs from competing for food.
+So using rich soil, and often changing it often, will usually prevent your herbs from competing for food.

 If you want to play it safe, you can: